 The summer Art and Architecture multi-site study abroad program involves two four-week academic sessions and is designed for students with an interest in European architecture, art history, and art.
 The program combines separate courses focusing on French and Czech art and architecture, allowing students to compare and contrast architectural styles, art movements, and explore the ways in which French and Czech architecture and art have impacted urban landscapes today.

 The program is made up of two 4 week sessions.
 Courses typically meet every morning or afternoon, Monday to Friday, for three hours, with structured outings and one required overnight study tour each session.
 The courses are designed for U.S. undergraduates, so the teaching and learning methods will be familiar to participants.
 Moreover, all professors in the summer study abroad program are accustomed to teaching U.S. students.

-There are significant differences between the U.S. educational system and the Czech system.
+There are significant differences between the U.S. educational system and the European systems.
 Students must be aware that a high degree of self-motivation and self-discipline is required, and that independent learning and active participation in class are necessary for achieving satisfactory academic performance.
-CIEE Prague has 5,000 plus holdings in its library, which suffices most students for research; if students need to seek resources outside of the CIEE Study Center, there are public libraries students can use for reference materials.
 Professors use both the classroom as well as the city as a direct resource for their teaching.
 Lectures are supplemented with class excursions and guest lectures related to class topics.
 Students should be prepared to spend two-thirds of each weekday in class or in class-related activities.